Britain to Scotland: lose global clout if you exit UK

 One of the central planks of Cameron’s argument is that Scotland already enjoys a high degree of autonomy through its own parliament, and he has hinted that it would be able to repatriate even more powers if it rejected full independence.

-“We want you to scrutinise, challenge and form your own opinion.
+“We want you to scrutinize, challenge and form your own opinion.
 This must not be a leap in the dark, but a decision made in the light of day,” he told Scots.
-(Editing by Kevin Liffey)